 Annual road tax rate

-The annual flat rate of road tax is £155 (up from £150 in the 2020/2021 financial year).
-There’s a £10 annual discount for alternatively fuelled vehicles (hybrids, mild hybrids and plug-in hybrids), so their owners pay £145 a year (up from £140 in the last financial year).
+The current annual flat rate of road tax is £165 (up from £155 in the 2021/2022 financial year).
+There’s a £10 annual discount for alternatively fuelled vehicles (hybrids, mild hybrids and plug-in hybrids), so their owners pay £155 a year (up from £145 in the last financial year).

 If you haggle a plus-£40,000 car down to below £40,000, you’ll still have to pay the supplement as it's based on the cost of the car for tax purposes.
 The £40,000 calculation also includes all options and trim levels, and there is effectively no escaping this surcharge.

 It’s worth noting you can pay your tax by monthly direct debit instead of annually.
 This will cost you slightly more due to interest, but is a useful option for those wanting to spread their payments.
 It will also preclude you from forgetting to pay your road tax, as the DVLA will automatically take payments each month.
 The DVLA should automatically cancel the direct debit if you sell the car or it’s written off, but it’s worth double-checking this eventuality, should it occur.